reselbob/simpleasyncapi/README.md

 # simpleasyncapi
-A project that demonstrates the essential concepts of the Async API specification
+A project that demonstrates the essential concepts of the Async API specification.
+To view the projects specificatoin in the Async API Playground go [here](https://playground.asyncapi.io/?load=https://raw.githubusercontent.com/reselbob/simpleasyncapi/main/gen/asyncapi.yaml).

 # Autogenerate a MQTT broker for the Wise Sayings async API